thephpleague/period/README.md

 Testing
 -------

-`League\Period` has a [PHPUnit](https://phpunit.de) test suite and a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).
+`Period` has a [PHPUnit](https://phpunit.de) test suite and a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).
 To run the tests, run the following command from the project folder.

 ``` bash
 $ composer test